-NEUROSCIENCE AND EXECUTIVE SKILLS: Strategies for Executive Functions, Memory and Classroom Learning reserve, promoting transferable knowledge and creativity and improving studentconstructed learning with inquiry and project-based learning.
+NEUROSCIENCE AND EXECUTIVE SKILLS: Strategies for Executive Functions, Memory and Classroom Learning knowledge and creativity and improving student-constructed learning with inquiry and project-based learning.
 The increasing promise for stimulating neural networks to develop executive functions from early childhood through adulthood will be discussed along with implications for education.
 The institute is hands-on and is limited to 40 participants.

-JULY 27-31, 2015 • SANTA BARBARA, CA
+JULY 25-29, 2016 • SANTA BARBARA, CA

-This institute will focus on the most recent advances in neuroscience research and theory and how they correlate to potential classroom applications in areas of executive function and memory consolidation.
-Topics covered will include the dopamine-reward circuit, reduction of cognitive workload to improve working memory, formative assessments, feedback, metacognition, increasing cognitive
+This institute will focus on neuroscience research and theory and how they correlate to potential classroom applications in areas of executive function and memory consolidation.
+Topics covered will include the dopaminereward circuit, reduction of cognitive workload to improve working memory, formative assessments, feedback, metacognition, increasing cognitive reserve, promoting transferable

-- Evaluate the executive functions from the perspectives of neuroscience - · Stimulate the developing neural networks of executive functions in learners of all ages - Use information gained from formative and summative assessments to enhance learning for students and instructional success for teachers - Guide students to use and build skills of metacognition and long-term memory formation - · Promote multisensory learning experiences that benefit all brains and learning - Connect neuroscience research to planning student-constructed and project-based learning that develops understanding and long-term, transferable concept memory
+- · Evaluate the executive functions from the perspectives of neuroscience - · Stimulate the developing neural networks of executive functions in learners of all ages - Use patterning strategies to increase new information linking into memory - Employ mental manipulation for memory storage, retention, and retrieval - Guide students to use and build skills of metacognition and long-term memory formation - · Promote multisensory learning experiences that benefit all brains and learning - Connect neuroscience research to planning student-constructed and project-based learning that develops understanding and long-term, transferable concept memory